Christmas on the Brazos

 |Contact Phone||(936) 878-2214 x246|

-Start the holiday season by spending the day in Washington, Texas.
+Start the holiday season by spending the day at Washington on the Brazos SHS.
 From 10 AM to 8 PM, modern and historic activities will be staggered throughout the park.
 Independence Hall will host 19th century readings from some of our favorite Christmas literature at 10 AM, 11 AM, 1 PM, 2 PM & 3 PM.
 The Star of the Republic Museum will host period crafts in the Discovery room from 11 AM to 3 PM.
-Music and merriment will surround you in the Visitor’s Center from 2 PM to 5 PM as nearby sites are showcased and local Texas fare is available for sampling and tasting.
-Take advantage of a self serve photo opportunity with Santa in the park wagon.
-At 5 PM, activities will shift from the Visitor’s Center to Barrington Living History Farm for the evening event, Candlelight Christmas, which will be held from 5 PM to 8 PM.
+Music and merriment will surround you in the Visitor’s Center from 2 PM to 6 PM as merchandise made by Texas artisans is featured in the Washington Emporium gift shop and local Texas fare is available for sampling and tasting.
+Take advantage of a self serve photo opportunity with Santa by the Christmas tree.
+At 5 PM, activities will begin to shift from the Visitor’s Center to Barrington Living History Farm for the evening event, Candlelight Christmas, which will be held from 5 PM to 8 PM.
 The farm will be open from noon until 4 PM for standard tours then will reopen at 5 PM for the Candlelight Christmas event with ticket sales ending at 8 PM.
+Space is limited so reservations are strongly recommended.
 In addition to the standard entry fee, an activity fee of $2 per person, for those 3 years and up, will be charged for the evening program.
-Standard park admission fees will apply to the daytime activities.
+Standard park admission fees apply to the daytime activities.